 After this event, Vessels began investing more funds into the track and improved its infrastructure over time.
-1952 was an extremely profitable year, and 1955 saw the arrival of Go Man Go – one of the most popular superstars ever to grace the Los Alamitos track.
+The year 1952 was extremely profitable, and 1955 saw the arrival of Go Man Go — one of the most popular superstars ever to grace the Los Alamitos track.

 The 1980s saw the Los Alamitos Race Course pass from owner to owner.
-When it was put up for sale in 1990, Dr. Ed Allred bought 50 percent ownership.
+When it was put up for sale in 1990, Dr. Ed Allred bought 50% ownership.
 He opened a turf club restaurant in 1995 for those looking for a more luxurious horserace watching experience.
-Additional clubs and infrastructural improvements like the Player’s Club and Rodney’s Bar cropped up during the late 90s as well.
+Additional clubs and infrastructural improvements like the Player’s Club and Rodney’s Bar cropped up during the late ’90s as well.

-An additional championship race called the Los Alamitos $2 Million (a race for two-year-olds) began in 1995.
-In 2008, the richest non-Breeder’s Cup race ever held in California took place, with an overall purse of over $2 million.
+An additional championship race called the Los Alamitos $2 Million (a race for 2-year-olds) began in 1995.
+In 2008, the richest non-Breeders’ Cup race ever held in California took place, with an overall purse of over $2 million.

 When Hollywood Park closed in 2013, the Los Alamitos Race Course expanded its track and continues to hold memorable events to this day.
 It has not yet built a tapeta track, although there have recently been talks to renovate the track for this purpose.

 Post times are usually at 1 p.m.
 However, these times can vary slightly for specific races.

 It offers both thoroughbred and Quarter Horse racing.

 Yes.
 There are also off-track parking spaces that are only a short walk away.